EmonSM/Virtual-Bulletin-Board/readme.md

 Virtual Bulletin Board

-**Description**: A virtual bulletin board that allows images to be added, rotated, resized and placed in either a freely cascading/overlapping alignment or a uniform grid alignment.
+**Description**: A virtual bulletin board that allows images to be added, rotated, resized and placed in either a free/random cascading alignment or a uniform grid alignment.

 **Core Functionality**:
 - Add and remove (delete) images from the bulletin board